Thuja plicata: Distribution and habitat

 Thuja plicata is among the most widespread trees in the Pacific Northwest.
 It is associated with Douglas-fir (Pseudotsuga menziesii) and western hemlock (Tsuga heterophylla) in most places where it grows.
 It grows best on moist sites in areas with a wet, maritime climate, and only occurs where precipitation exceeds 71 cm annually.
 It grows from the Cascade Range and Coast Mountains westward to the Pacific Ocean, from central South East Alaska (near the village of Kake) to northern California (growing closer to the coast at the northern and southern extremes).
 A disjunct population occurs inland from central-southeast British Columbia through the Idaho Panhandle.
 The easternmost extent of its distribution occurs in Glacier National Park in Montana, where it is a major component of forests surrounding Lake McDonald.
-Some small stands also occur just east of the continental divide in the park.
+It is present east of the continental divide in the park, growing in a handful of small, isolated stands.
 It is usually found from sea level to elevations of 1100 m, but grows at altitudes of up to 2290 m at Crater Lake in Oregon and 1500 m in Idaho.

-Western redcedar tolerates a wide variety of soil types.
-It is present on all landforms and soil classes on Vancouver Island, but is restricted to wet low-lying areas and streamsides in the drier eastern portions of its range.
-It often grows in riparian areas throughout its range.
-Unlike its common associates western hemlock and Douglas-fir, western redcedar is able to grow in environments with stagnant groundwater present less than 5 cm below the soil surface in the winter.
+Western redcedar grows on many types of soils.
+It is present on all landforms and soil classes on Vancouver Island, but is restricted to wet, low-lying areas and streamsides in the drier eastern portions of its range.
+Unlike its associates western hemlock and Douglas-fir, western redcedar can grow well in environments with stagnant groundwater present less than 5 cm below the soil surface in the winter.
 It does not grow as well in areas with flowing groundwater, unlike another common associate, Sitka spruce (Picea sitchensis).
 Western redcedars growing in the Rocky Mountains and along the eastern slope of the Washington Cascades are subject to higher mortality rates when growing on glacial till and sedimentary rocks than on other substrates.
 Western white pine (Pinus monticola) and Douglas-fir growing in these areas exhibit the opposite pattern, exhibiting low mortality rates on these substrates but high mortality rates on nutrient-poor metasedimentary rocks, a substrate on which western redcedar does not exhibit elevated mortality rates.